INTRODUCTION TO COMPLEX ANALYSIS - 2022/3

 The summative assessment for this module consists of:

-- one two hour examination at the end of Semester 2 – worth 80% of the module mark;
+- one two hour examination at the end of the semester – worth 80% of the module mark;

 - one in-semester test – worth 20% of the module mark.